apohllo/nlp/9-ner.md

 # Named entity recognition

-The exercise shows how we may extract elements such as names of companies, countries and similar object from text.
+The exercise shows how we may extract elements such as names of companies, countries and similar objects from text.

 ## Tasks

-1. Randomly select 100 bills.
 1. Read the classification of [Named Entities](http://clarin-pl.eu/pliki/warsztaty/Wyklad3-inforex-liner2.pdf).
 1. Read the [API of NER](http://nlp.pwr.wroc.pl/redmine/projects/nlprest2/wiki) in [Clarin](http://ws.clarin-pl.eu/ner.shtml).
 1. Read the [documentation of CLL format](http://nlp.pwr.wroc.pl/redmine/projects/corpus2/wiki/CCL_format).
+1. Randomly select 100 bills.
 1. Recognize the named entities in the documents using the `n82` model.
 1. Plot the frequency of the recognized classes:
    1. fine-grained classification histogram (classes such as `nam_fac_bridge`, `nam_liv_animal`).